CoolPad Cool 3 Plus Review :

 The device runs on Android 9.0 Pie with 360 OS user interface.
 It does not come with an app drawer similar to the MIUI and EMUI operating systems.

-The phone features a fingerprint sensor at the rear in a traditional manner and also it supports face unlock.
+The phone features a fingerprint sensor at the rear in a traditional manner and it also supports face unlock.
 The fingerprint sensor is accurate but a bit slower than the other smartphones in this price range.
-The face unlock won’t recognise you in low light conditions but in a well-lit place it works just fine.
+Face unlock won’t recognize you in low light conditions but in a well-lit place, it works just fine.

 The Camera UI is basic nothing too fancy except for the extra features such as the beauty, face cute, bokeh and etc. In the bokeh effect, you can change the aperture from f/1.0 to f/16.

-The front facing 8-megapixel camera is good, with a bunch of AI features also available to manipulate.
-The colors on the selfie camera are natural nothing too shabby and unnecessary exposure is to be seen.
+The front-facing 8-megapixel camera is good, with a bunch of AI features also available to manipulate.
+The colors on the selfie camera are natural, nothing too shabby or unnecessary exposure is to be seen.

-The rear camera is also very good, it’s a 13-megapixel shooter which gives out the colour very well but sometimes it does overexposed some parts of the scene as you can see in the images provided below.
-It does take some time to focus and process the image but for this price range it’s acceptable.
+The rear camera is also very good, it’s a 13-megapixel shooter which gives out the color very well but sometimes it does overexpose some parts of the scene as you can see in the images provided below.
+It does take some time to focus and process the image, but for this price range, it’s acceptable.